gocomet/css/README.md

       .menu-link {
         @media #{$tablet} {
-          // this media query is nested in a different media query!
+          // Oh no!
+This media query is nested in a different media query!
         }
       }
     }